Ducati Panigale V2 0-60 mph 3.09 seconds

 We often think of L2s as ‘torquey’ and more useable compared to four-cylinder motorcycles and we expect them to exhibit this expected characteristic when we open the throttle.

-All the mentioned motorcycles are actually quite peaky engines that thrive on revs and only really come on song from 7000 rpm.
+All the mentioned motorcycles are actually quite peaky engines that thrive on revs and only really come on song from 7000 rpm onward where they kick hard almost like a two-stroke.

 The simple answer as to why their torque is being distributed differently is simply a symptom of increasing their ability to rev with the goal of making as much peak power as possible.